TinsleyDevers/CalhounGrades/README.md

 # CalhounGrades
-Scrapes grades off Blackboard and converts them into Points, Precentages, and letter grade inside of an Excel Sheet
+Scrapes grades off Blackboard and converts them into Points, Precentages, and Letter Grade inside of an Excel Sheet

 ## Requirements
 Requires a Calhoun Community College student login. <br>